 For example, the 36"x 4" bundles of .040 limbs create over 9 sq. ft./per pound.

-Shallow, fine and dense material packages, range from 12" up to 36" tall by all widths, textures, colors and flexibilties.
+Shallow, fine and dense material packages, range from 12" up to 36" tall by all widths, textures, colors and flexibilities.
 This ultra fine and dense PVC offers the most surface area per pound, there fore is most expensive.

-Mid depth materiasl begin to get wider in profile and somewhat stiffer than the shallow materials.
+Mid depth material begin to get wider in profile and somewhat stiffer than the shallow materials.
 Ranging from about 32" up to around 60" tall and all widths, these stand tall and wide enough to cast a good amount of shade.
 Most common cover used as transition habitat between spawning and loafing areas.
 Middle range in cost as well.

 Deep water materials are the widest, tallest and stiffest pieces we come across.
 PVC sidings, handrails, mouldings, base boards and extra thick sheets, all cut up into countless variety of pieces to protect your larger fish.
 Pieces from about 48" tall, all the way up to 12' long in any and all thicknesses, colors and flexes.
 These pieces although large, wide and somewhat bulky compared to the shallowest material, are perfect for those deep spots you want some super tall stakes, stand ups and artificial timber coming high out of the depths.

 Cut up into ready to cement sizes, or bulk sheets, boxes and bundles for you and some friends to cut up and experiment with.
 It's all safe and good for the fish!

-Packages with all three sizes and varieties, individulally wrapped for easy unloading and installation are certain to set up your fish forever.
+Packages individually wrapped for easy unloading and installation are certain to set up your fish forever.